Joveyy/RoyalGenerations/characters/1300_1399/02_Victor_I.md

 # Victor I (1366 - 1376)
 Victor I was the third king of Willow Creek.
 He was born in 1312 to King Ayden I and Princess Diane.
 He ascended to the throne at the age of 54 upon the passing of his father, King Ayden.
-Victor passed away in 1376 at the age of 64, having the longest reign at 10 years.
+Victor passed away in 1376 at the age of 64, having a reign of 10 years.

 ## Spouses